Skip to main content

 Use the state directory second

-The state directory is the best place to confirm current regional offices.
-County coverage can change, and agency websites may move pages.
-Check the state directory before copying a phone number into a family note.
+The state AAAD directory is the best place to confirm current regional offices.
+County coverage and agency websites can change.
+Check the state page before copying a phone number into a family note.

 Use local offices when you know your region